 The Company intends to adopt IFRS 9 in its consolidated financial statements for the annual period beginning January 1, 2018.
-The extent of the impact of the adoption of IFRS 9 has not yet been determined.
+The extent of the impact of the adoption of IFRS 9 has not yet been determined, but management expects the new standards to have an impact on Work in Progress and Accounts Receivable.